 Student Life Center Capital Campaign

 To enhance the overall campus experience and have an impact on the community the AFLC Schools are seeking initial funding for the new Student Life Center.
-As funds allow, ground breaking will begin late this winter with completion sometime during next school year.
 This facility will provide a place for varsity and intramural athletics as well as large events like Annual Conference.
 It includes office and classroom space, a fitness center, and a large gathering space with seating and a concessions area.
 It will become the center of student life on campus.
 Please consider giving to support this campaign and sharing the information from this site with other friends of the Schools.

 And God is able to make all grace abound to you, so that having all sufficiency in all things at all times, you may abound in every good work. -2 Corinthians 9:8 (ESV)